 - There will be no immediate changes in the laws in the UK (including in Scotland) as a direct consequence of the result of the EU Referendum and any changes which might take place will only become clear once the UK’s future relationship with the EU has been agreed.

 - The ‘Vote Leave’ campaign did suggest a “roadmap” to be followed, although it remains to be seen whether the UK Government views this as a sensible approach.

 - An alternative plan in the event of a Leave vote which has been developed over the past several years has been put forward by members of the Bruges Group, titled ‘Flexcit’ – involving a six stage flexible plan for how the UK redefines its relationship with the EU and the rest of the world.
-The first stage of this involves the UK joining the EEA (discussed in our briefing paper here).
+The first stage of this involves the UK joining the EEA.
 We will be discussing this flexible plan further in the coming weeks.

 - The Article 50 procedure noted above does inherently involve a renegotiation of the UK’s relationship so there certainly is scope for a re-crafting of the basis on which the country deals with the EU.